-- Layer It.
-Pudding is made to be layered and spiked pudding is no exception.
+- Pudding is made to be layered and spiked pudding is no exception.
 Simply mix up two different batches and layer them in the cups.

 - Thick cream liqueurs are nice to include because they make up for the lost density when replacing milk.

-- Play With Toppings.
-Have fun with the toppings for your pudding shots to add a festive finishing touch.
+- Have fun with the toppings for your pudding shots to add a festive finishing touch.
 Browse cake decorating options at your local store and or consider some of these: small candies, chocolate shavings, a dusting of cocoa powder, a drizzle of syrup, crushed nuts or cookies, coconut flakes, and small pieces of fruit.
 Make sure that the topping complements the pudding flavor and is small enough to go down smoothly with the shot.
 No one likes a chunk of chocolate stuck in their throat!

-- Edible Shot Cups.
-If you are feeling extra creative, make edible shot cups.
+- When you are feeling extra creative, make edible shot cups.
 Chocolate chip cookie shot cups are perfect for pudding and mini muffin tins create bite-sized morsels that are fun finger food.